AKROGIS/USGS-Topo-Processing/Update_Instructions.md

 # USGS Topo Map Processing Instructions

-These instructions are for updating the USGS topographic map library and mosaics maintained in the Alaska GIS PDS.
-These instructions look for changes by the USGS since the last time this process was run and update the published products accordingly.
+These instructions are for updating the USGS topographic map library and raster mosaics maintained in the Alaska GIS PDS.
+The process is to look for changes made by the USGS since the last time this process was run and then update the published products accordingly.

 ## Discover